 - Gets on hand and knees position crawls

-- Pulls self up to standing position, walks holding on to furniture, stands without support and eventually takes a few steps without support and begins to walk
+- Pulls self up to standing position, walks holding on to furniture, stands without the support and eventually takes a few steps without the support and begins to walk

 - Uses pincer grasp (Thumb and first finger)

-- Places objects into container and takes them out of container
+- Places object into a container and take them out of the container

 - More functional activities like holding a spoon and turning pages in a book